 Ame, San et le Lion rouge

-Alongside the performance, the project includes a strong educational component: interactive school workshops invite students to engage in the creative process, express their own family experiences, and discover the language of theatre.
-A special performance and round-table discussion will also be organised for single mothers.
+In addition to the performance, a significant educational component was implemented: interactive workshops in schools allowed students to participate in the creative process, express their own family experiences, and discover the conventions of theatre.
+A special performance and a roundtable discussion were also dedicated to single mothers.

 L C Danser – Warriors 360° - Dance Meets Martial Arts

-The project “L C Danser – Warriors 360°” is an educational, cultural, and participatory initiative of the Lycée Classique de Diekirch, aimed at students from various educational backgrounds, with particular attention to students from technical education and Clija classes.
-By combining contemporary dance and hip-hop with martial arts and physical expression, this project promotes social inclusion, well-being, and personal development for the participants.
+The project “L C Danser – Warriors 360°” was an educational, cultural, and participatory initiative of the Lycée Classique de Diekirch, aimed at students from diverse academic backgrounds, with particular attention given to students in technical education and Clija classes.
+By combining contemporary dance and hip-hop with martial arts and body expression, this project fostered social inclusion, well-being, and the personal development of the participants.

-Building on the success of the “L C Danser – Au rythme des couleurs” project, supported by the Sommer Foundation in 2023-2024, “Warriors 360°” capitalizes on the positive impact of dance at the LCD revealed by this first experience.
-This new edition enriches the project by incorporating martial arts, offering students the opportunity to push their limits, explore new forms of expression, and boost their self-confidence.
-Through the involvement of external artists, the students participate in all stages of the creative process, becoming active participants in their own artistic expression.
+Building on the project “L C Danser – To the Rhythm of Colors”, supported by the Sommer Foundation in 2023-2024, “Warriors 360°” capitalized on the success of this first experience, which had revealed the positive impact of dance within the LCD.
+This new edition enriched the project by integrating martial arts, thus offering students the opportunity to push their limits, explore new forms of expression, and strengthen their self-confidence.
+Thanks to the involvement of external artists, the students took part in all stages of the creative process, becoming active contributors to their own artistic expression.

 Through the project “Sustainable art as a bridge for social integration in Luxembourg,” the non-profit organization ARK uses art as a means of inclusion and empowerment.
 By providing children and families in vulnerable situations, including refugees, with access to art workshops inspired by sustainable techniques, this project promotes their social and cultural integration.